Equity (law): England and Wales

 Equity remains a distinct part of the law of England and Wales.
 The main challenge to it has come from academic writers working within the law of unjust enrichment.
 Scholars such as Peter Birks and Andrew Burrows argue that in many cases the inclusion of the label "legal" or "equitable" before a substantive rule is often unnecessary.
 Many English universities, such as Oxford and Cambridge, continue to teach Equity as a standalone subject.
 Leading practitioner texts include Snell's Equity, Lewin on Trusts, and Hayton & Underhill's Law of Trusts and Trustees.

+Limits on the power of equity in English law were clarified by the House of Lords in The Scaptrade case (Scandinavian Trading Tanker Co.
+A.B. v Flota Petrolera Ecuatoriana [1983] 2 AC 694, 700), where the notion that the court's jurisdiction to grant relief was "unlimited and unfettered" (per Lord Simon of Glaisdale in Shiloh Spinners Ltd v.
+Harding [1973] A.C.
+691, 726) was rejected as a "beguiling heresy".
+In a subsequent Privy Council ruling on Union Eagle Ltd v Golden Achievement Ltd (1997), Lord Hoffman gave an account of "why it continues to beguile and why it is a heresy".